Dysproz/teleserver/README.md

 In this tab are some buttons to control basic system options.

 Slider allows to choose desired level of volume on teleserver.
-Under the slider you'll find selected colume level with slider and current volume level set on teleserver.
+Under the slider you'll find selected volume level with slider and current volume level set on teleserver.
 With button *Set Volume* selected volume level will be applied on teleserver.
 *Mute* button simply mutes the volume.